mauriziodapor/POLARe/README.md

 It uses the relativistic method of partial wave expansion (Mott theory).

+Since the z-axis was chosen along the direction of particle incidence, the spin polarization of the beam at Pz = 1 is longitudinal.
+If the beam is spin-polarized with transverse polarization, i.e., if Px and/or Py are different from zero, the DESCS depends on both the azimuthal angle and the spin polarization.

 The user should record the input data in the file "INPUT/input.txt".
 For example, to calculate the DESCS of 1000 eV electrons in U (atomic number Z = 92) with transverse spin polarization Px = 1 and azimuthal angle = 90 degrees, the "INPUT/input.txt" file should contain the following information:

 ------------------------